Radi85/Comment/docs/source/Web API.rst

-For example if you are using axios to retrieve the comment list of second object (id=2) of a model (content type) called post. you can do the following:
+For example if you are using axios to retrieve the comment list of second object (id=2) of a model (content type) called post inside the app(django app) post. you can do the following:

 ::

-    $ curl -H "Content-Type: application/json" 'http://localhost:8000/api/comments/?type=MODEL_NAME&id=ID'
+    $ curl -H "Content-Type: application/json" 'http://localhost:8000/api/comments/?model_name=MODEL_NAME&model_id=ID&app_name=APP_NAME'

 **2- Create a comment or reply to an existing comment:**